 CXF 3

 Version 3 brings a lot of changes.
-Some highlights:
+Some highlights:- Full support for JAX-RS 2.0

 - New streaming WS-Security impl